 Rear-end collisions are one of the most common types of car accidents.
 These incidents often result in significant property damage, medical bills, and lost wages.
 Understanding who is liable and how payment is determined is crucial for anyone involved in a rear-end collision.

-After a rear-end collision, contact Steven A. Bagen & Associates, P.A., at (800) 800-2575 for a free consultation.
+After a rear-end collision, contact Bagen Law Accident Injury Lawyers, P.A.., at (800) 800-2575 for a free consultation.
 Our experienced team of car accident lawyers will navigate your case and secure the compensation you deserve, with no fee unless we win.

 Determining Fault in Rear-End Collisions